This glossary compiles all the definitions included in all issues of Back Office.

 A CMS (Content Management System) is a program designed to enter and read data for a website.
 It is often deployed on a host server and allows administrators to enter content through a private interface (back end).
 Most of the time, data is stored in a database and “served” to the client’s browser.

-A compiler is a computing program that turns source code written in a programming language, readable by a human being, into binary code that can be executed (read) by a machine.
+A compiler is a program that turns source code written in a programming language, readable by a human being, into binary code that can be executed (read) by a machine.

 Compositing is a set of digital techniques, generally used for film post-production, which allows several images or media to be mixed into one shot or one item.